-What You Need to Know About Medical or Health Services Manager
+What Does it Take to Be a Medical or Health Services Manager?

 - Develop and implement organizational policies and procedures for the facility or medical unit.